-If you’re having any sort of problems with your braces then this article is for you.
+If you are experiencing pain whilst wearing braces then this article is for you.

-Not only will we be looking at how to stop braces pain, we’ll also be covering other common braces problems and recommending products to help you solve them.
+Not only will I be looking at how to stop braces pain and how to get rid of brace pain we’ll also be covering other common braces problems and recommending products to help you solve them.

 We’ve also written a bonus section at the end on how to improve your confidence when wearing braces.